What Is Color Theory- A Comprehensive Guide

 Meaning of Colors in Color Psychology

-Like that every color has some specific effects on human behavior.
-Red color stands for love, expensive, lust where blue indicates quality, reliability, and competence.
-Again, the green color symbolizes health, safety, and eco-friendly.
+Again, the green color symbolizes health, safety, and eco-friendliness.
 That’s how all other colors have their respective effects on human behavior.
 And all these facts are studied in color psychology.

 Basic Color Schemes

 To understand the color scheme, we mean the logical color combinations.
-There are 5 basic categories there that are mentioned below.
+There are 5 basic categories that are mentioned below.

 • Complementary